 Peppa Pig becomes a big sister as Mummy Pig gives birth to baby girl

+Peppa Pig becomes a big sister to baby Evie as Mummy Pig gives birth

 Mummy Pig announced she was expecting a new piglet in February